daveydaid/IOT-Squirrel-House/README.md

 # IOT-Squirrel-House

-Custom build for video monitoring a squirrel feeder
+Custom build for a motion-triggered, video-monitored squirrel feeder.
+Driven by ESP32 connected to Home Assistant OS.

 ![](other/Concept.jpg)